Shami controversy: BCCI to talk to cricketer's lawyer to decide road ahead

 "At this point we are dependant on whatever Shami's lawyer briefs us.
-In a few days time, the selectors need to be apprised whether 28-year-old Shami is available for the South Africa Test series," he added.
+Tomorrow, the selectors need to be apprised whether 28-year-old Shami is available for the South Africa Test series," he added.
 Shami has been locked in a legal battle with Jahan after the latter accused the cricketer of domestic violence, infidelity and match fixing which briefly put his BCCI central contract on hold.

 His named was restored in the central contract list after a BCCI inquiry cleared him of any wrongdoing.
 However on Monday, Alipore Court asked Shami to surrender in 15 days as he has failed to appear in court despite repeated summons being issued after the police filed the chargesheet.